-The 2013 RAB revisions
+The 2013 inquiry asset base revisions

-The ERA removed contributed assets completely from the original 2005 deprival value RAB in 2013.
-The ERA stated:587
+The ERA removed contributed assets completely from the original 2005 deprival value inquiry asset base in 2013.
+The ERA stated:660

 An adjustment to the Water Corporation's asset value has been made to remove developer contributions from its regulatory asset base.
 In past inquiries, the Authority has mistakenly included assets that have been already paid for by developers and gifted to the Water Corporation in its regulatory asset base.
 The removal of these developer contributed assets in this inquiry has corrected for this error and is consistent with a proposal put to the Authority by the Water Corporation in the 2009 inquiry that argued that such a course of action be considered.
-By lowering the asset base at 1 July 2013, the ERA's calculation of Water Corporation's revenue requirement is reduced by approximately \$356 million over the three year period.
+By lowering the asset base at 1 July 2013, the ERA's calculation of the Water Corporation's revenue requirement is reduced by approximately \$356 million over the three year period.

-However, the ERA retained the deprival value approach:588
+However, the ERA retained the deprival value approach:661